How to write a contract in 12 easy steps

 Still not 100% sure?
 Let’s recap

-When it comes to writing a contract, the devil is in the detail.
-From the moment you sit down to formalize a freelance agreement, it’s up to you to leave no stone unturned.
+When it comes to contracts, the devil is in the detail.
+From the moment you sit down to write a freelance agreement, it’s up to you to leave no stone unturned.

 - Make sure you have everything in writing, with a clear project scope, and addressed to the right person, people, or organization.